Asbury Manual Labor School and Mission

 Special events: None as of this writing.

 Area attractions: In the area are the National Infantry Museum, Fort Benning, Georgia; the Confederate Naval Museum and the Columbus Museum, Columbus, Georgia; and the Little White House Historic Site, Warm Springs, Georgia.
 The Fort Mitchell Veterans’ Cemetery has services on Memorial Day and Veterans’ Day.
-The Chattahoochee Indian Heritage Center at Fort Mitchell County Park is scheduled to open by 1995.

 Location: Within the boundaries of the Alabama-West Florida Annual Conference in Russell County, Alabama.
 The site is one mile west of the Chattahoochee river and six miles south of Phenix City, Alabama and Columbus, Georgia.